sschwarzer/racket-glossary/README.md

   [mailing list](https://lists.sr.ht/~sschwarzer/racket-glossary) (no list subscription necessary).

-If you want to send specific commits, you can:
+If you want to send commits, you can:

 - Send diffs (for example, created with `git diff`) to the mailing list (see above).